mura0000/basic-income-analysis/bi_markdown.md

 ![](bi_markdown_files/figure-html/unnamed-chunk-28-1.png)<!-- -->

-It seems the trend is not that different, and so whether a person lives in a rural area does not confound the relationship between the education level and the level of awareness.
+It seems the trend seems overall not that different, and that whether a person lives in a rural area does not confound the relationship between the education level and the level of awareness.
+For urban resiednts, however, respondents from urban areas with "no" education level are more likely to not have heard about BI than the same type of respondents from rural areas.

 ##### plot vs age group